Robocatt/Live-detection-of-smd-components/Unet.md

 ## Features

 In our context of images, we refer to features as our image with some filters applied to it.
+So it may be some filters which detecs edges / textures / brightness / etc.

 ## Convolution